Versailles Fountains – Where Water Performed For The King

 The Apollo Fountain

-The original water feature at Versailles was built during the reign of Louis XIII and was called the Lake of the Swans.
-Louis XIV later added the gilded fountain of Apollo riding his chariot, designed by Charles Le Brun, that features Apollo bursting from the water in his daily flight from earth.
+This is the oldest of the Versailles fountains, built during the reign of Louis XIII and was called the Lake of the Swans.
+Louis XIV later added the gilded fountain of Apollo riding his chariot, designed by Charles Le Brun, that features Apollo bursting from the water in his daily flight from Earth.

 Dragon Fountain

 Speaking of Apollo, the inspiration for the Dragon Fountain (#25) is from the legend of Apollo in which the serpent Python was killed by an arrow shot by the young god.
 In the fountain the reptile is surrounded by dolphins armed with bows and arrows, riding swans.
-The water reaches a height of 88 feet (27 metres) and is the tallest fountain at Versailles.
+The water reaches a height of 88 feet (27 metres) and is the tallest of the Versailles fountains.

 line